PhotonicGluon/Excalibur/website/docs/reference/05-custom-client/02-auth-process.md

     1. If not, get the SRP group size.
     2. Then add the user on the server.
 3. Authenticate.
-    - The description of the authentication protocol can be found [here](/docs/reference/04-authentication.md).
+    - The description of the authentication protocol can be found [here](../03-authentication.md).
     - The result of this should be a JSON Web Token (JWT) containing a **communication UUID**.
 4. Get user's encrypted vault key.
     - This request _needs to be authenticated_ with the JWT and a Proof-of-Possession (PoP).
 Again, more details on the authentication protocol can be found at the link above.

 Once this is complete, your client is free to request any other data from the server, _provided that authentication is performed_.
-Do note that all encrypted data will be stored in / sent as [the Excalibur Encryption Format (ExEF)](/docs/reference/06-exef.md).
+Do note that all encrypted data will be stored in / sent as [the Excalibur Encryption Format (ExEF)](../06-exef.md).

-### Example
+## Official Implementation

 Here's how the official Excalibur client performs the above steps: